 PolyMet commenced the environmental review and permitting process in 2004.
-In 2005 the Minnesota Department of Natural Resources ("MDNR") and U.S. the Army Corps of Engineers ("USACE") were established as Co-lead Agencies for preparation of the NorthMet EIS.
-Following publication of a draft EIS in 2010, the Co-lead Agencies announced that they intended to complete the EIS process by preparing a supplemental draft EIS ("SDEIS") incorporating a proposed land exchange with the U.S. Forest Service ("USFS") and expanded government agency cooperation, with the USFS joining as a federal Co-lead Agency.
-In 2011 the U.S. Environmental Protection Agency ("EPA") joined as a Cooperating Agency.
+In October 2005 the scope of the NorthMet EIS was agreed and the Minnesota Department of Natural Resources ("MDNR") and U.S. the Army Corps of Engineers ("USACE") were established as Co-lead Agencies.
+Three Minnesota Chippewa bands joined as Cooperating Agencies.
+In 2006 the Co-lead Agencies appointed Environmental Resource Management ("ERM") as EIS Contractor responsible for preparing the EIS.

+Following publication of the draft EIS, in June 2010 the Co-lead Agencies announced that they intended to complete the EIS process by preparing a supplemental draft EIS ("SDEIS") incorporating a proposed land exchange with the U.S. Forest Service ("USFS") and expanded government agency cooperation, with the USFS joining as a federal Co-lead Agency.
+In June 2011 the U.S. Environmental Protection Agency ("EPA") joined as a Cooperating Agency.

-In December 2013 the Co-lead Agencies published the SDEIS, which started a new 90-day period for public review and comment, including three public meetings.
+In December 2013 the Co-lead Agencies published the supplemental draft EIS ("SDEIS"), which started a new 90-day period for public review and comment, including three public meetings and resulted in an EC-2 rating from EPA, the highest rating given to a mining project as far as PolyMet is aware.